180,000 Minnesota seniors register for COVID-19 vaccine lottery

 Minnesota health officials announced Tuesday another eight deaths and 727 newly confirmed COVID-19 cases.

-The deaths were among those aged 60 to 84 in Dakota, Hennepin, Ramsey, Lyon and Yellow Medicine counties.
+The deaths were among those ages 60 to 84 in Dakota, Hennepin, Ramsey, Lyon and Yellow Medicine counties.
 One of those who died was a long-term care resident.

 A total of 10,929 test results were reported to state health officials Monday.